Falmouth-Games-Academy/comp230-cpd/README.md

 The BAs want us in every day this week as it is "reading week" to work on the team game.
 I spent most, if not, my whole time this week working on my team game, I need to split up my time between modules equally which is something I struggle with.
 I feel we made some good progress with the game this week though.
 To help me with splitting up my time between modules I want to start making plans on how to best divide my time as to what needs doing and I reckon this will help me more because I find it easier knowing when to do what.

 ## Week Seven - Beginning 6th November
+This week I had recieved some personal news what played a lot on my mind which led me to one of the lowest weeks of my life and to make it even worse we have 3 deadlines next week.
+This caused me to struggle and get into a very big panic.
+I now realise this is what student services are for I can go to them whenever I feel like this.
+This was my biggest struggle this week as I've never really acknowledged this before and know they are just there to help.

 ## Week Eight - Beginning 13th November
+After my panic last week it was still going on a little bit but I managed to get everything in for my deadlines that I needed to.

 ## Week Nine - Beginning 20th November